-(a) The original Marriage Search Result from the Registry of Marriages (ROM) in Singapore to certify that there is no record of a marriage contracted by you at ROM (*For Muslims, please obtain the Marriage Search Result from Registry of Muslim Marriages):
+(A) The original Marriage Search Result from the Registry of Marriages (ROM) in Singapore to certify that you do not have any marriage records with the ROM.

-(d) A letter from your employer stating your present occupation and monthly salary.
+(C) A letter from your employer stating your present occupation and monthly salary.

 (D) The original passports and identity cards for both your partner and yourself (photocopies will not be accepted)

 (E) If your partner is a Thai / Myanmar national, you will also need to bring along a letter from Work Permit Department (WPD) of the Ministry of Manpower in Singapore to show that your partner has no prior work permit record with the Department.

 For more information on the application for a work permit record, you can contact WPD at +65 64385122 or email them at email@example.com.

 (F) If you were previously married, you would need to furnish an original or a certified true copy of your Certificate of Making Decree Nisi Absolute/Certificate of Making Interim Judgement Final to prove that your previous marriage has been legally dissolved.